siusie/MET-artwork-app/README.md

 ## About
 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
 It is deployed at [artwork-finder.vercel.app](https://artwork-finder.vercel.app/).

-Create an account to browse through The Metropolitan Museum of Art&apos;s collection
+Create an account to browse through the gallery of [The Metropolitan Museum of Art](https://metmuseum.github.io/)!

 ## Getting Started